-If you placed certain aircraft, certain property with a long production period, qualified New York Liberty Zone (NYL Zone) property, or qualified Gulf Opportunity Zone (GO Zone) property in service during the tax year, you may be able to deduct an additional special depreciation allowance.
+If you placed in service certain qualified property after December 31, 2007, certain specified GO Zone extension property, qualified Recovery Assistance property, or qualified disaster assistance property during the tax year, you may be able to deduct an additional special depreciation allowance.
 See the instructions for line 14 for the definition of qualified property and how to figure the deduction.
 This special depreciation allowance is included in the overall limit on depreciation and section 179 expense deduction for passenger automobiles.
+See the tables on page 12 for limitations on passenger vehicles and trucks and vans.
 Enter on line 25 your total special depreciation allowance for all qualified listed property.